 01 of 04

 Grooming can make your pets happy.
-Not only does the comb/brush feel good like an all-over massage, it keeps fur matt-free, skin clean reduces furballs, and serves as a bonding session between you and the fur-kids.
-We personally like the Furminator de-shedding tool (nope, we don’t own stock but sure wish that we did!).
+Not only does the comb/brush feel good like an all-over massage, but it also keeps fur matt-free, skin clean also reduces furballs, and serves as a bonding session between you and the fur-kids.
+We like the Furminator de-shedding tool (nope, we don’t own stock but sure wish that we did!).

 Shorthair pups enjoy an all-over petting with grooming “gloves” to pull off the loose fur; for a no-cost version, use a pantyhose footy slipped over your hand.
 Spend extra time on the “sweet spots” like the chest and tummy that gets his hind leg kicking.
 Find out the specific thing that floats your pup’s boat and makes her wag with delight.
 For instance, Magic adores chasing water from the hose—fun for him, and a clean dog for me!

 Treats can make your pets happy.
 Pets pay exquisite attention to the details of their lives, especially those that impact them personally.
 The chow-hounds race to greet you at the rattle of kibble hitting the bowl or the whirr of the can opener.
 Treats are an excellent way to “love” your pets because critters don’t have a choice; they ALL must eat.
 And while tastes vary, generally you can find something that the canine loves.

 The ideal treat is tiny (a taste only, not a meal), smelly (double the pleasure with two sensory levels), unique (different than the usual fare), and rare (makes it unique).